ryanrowe2/StockTradingAI-Project/README.md

 2. **Enhanced Bayesian Network:**
    - **Structure:** Expands the feature set to include additional engineered variables like `ATR_binned` and `Return_binned`.
    - **Structure Learning:** We use HillClimbSearch (a non-core algorithm implemented in pgmpy) to learn an optimal structure that captures not only the direct influences of each predictor on `Trend` but also the interdependencies among predictors (e.g., how volatility might affect returns).
-   - **Rationale:** This data-driven structure better represents the complex interactions in market behavior, leading to improved inference accuracy.
+   - This data-driven structure better represents the complex interactions in market behavior, leading to improved inference accuracy.

 **Conclusion**

 Our project demonstrates that the integration of advanced feature engineering, probabilistic modeling, and optimization techniques can significantly enhance the predictive performance of a stock trading agent.
 By leveraging a comprehensive preprocessing pipeline—including winsorization, discretization, and feature selection—we effectively capture the underlying market dynamics.
 The Enhanced Bayesian Network, refined through hyperparameter tuning and dynamic structure learning via HillClimbSearch, outperforms the baseline model by robustly modeling complex interdependencies among market indicators.
 Furthermore, incorporating latent market regimes through a Gaussian Hidden Markov Model has improved context-awareness, enabling more accurate trend predictions.
 Our preliminary reinforcement learning prototype, using a Q-learning agent, shows promising potential for developing adaptive trading strategies.
 Collectively, these advancements lead to superior model performance—as evidenced by a holdout accuracy increase from approximately 55.7% to 64.4%.

 ---

+## Appendix

 ### Parameter Calculation for Conditional Probability Tables (CPTs)